 Adopted into a fierce sisterhood of vigilantes, Gracie Parish has seen her most precious relationship destroyed by the truth.
 Forced to give up her son to keep him safe, she learned the hard way to protect her family’s secrets and her heart.

 Special Agent Leif “Dusty” McAllister will do anything to expose the Parish family’s covert operations.
 Gracie is his ticket in.
 He’ll use everything he’s got — fair, unfair, or just plain wrong –to uncover the truth.
 But the more he gets to know Gracie, the harder he starts to fall.

-As the smoldering attraction between Dusty and Gracie heats up, his investigation ignites a deadly threat from her past and the haunting reason someone wants her dead.
+As the smoldering attraction between Dusty and Gracie heats up, his investigation ignites a deadly threat from her past and reveals the haunting reason someone wants her dead.

 With danger closing in, Dusty must choose between his job or helping Gracie.
-But Gracie must decide if she can trust Dusty enough to let him help.
-Now it’s not just her vigilante lifestyle in jeopardy, it’s her life.
+While Gracie must decide if she trusts Dusty enough to let him help.
+Because now it’s not just her vigilante lifestyle in jeopardy, it’s her life.
 And that of her son.

 Gracie Parish had learned three valuable things in the last two excruciating hours driving around Mexico: The fetal position was only comfortable in the womb.
 Her deodorant wasn’t trapped-inside-a-hidden-compartment strength.
 And blood circulation could be lost in your forehead.